Marlow14/IntermediateNode/Labs/Ch00-Intro/README.md

 1. Please mark your work as complete.
 With a name tent card if in classroom or by using instructed method for online training. (spreadsheet, status symbol, etc.)

+## Part 4 - Install/confirm these VSCode extensions:

+1. Click the extensions icon in the black vertical menu.
+See if these extensions are installed, and if not, install them.

+    Search, confirm author name, install, reload VSCode.

+ * ESLint by Dirk Baeumer
+ * GitLens by Eric Amodio
+ * VSCode Great Icons by Emmanuel Beziat